EU Trade Statistics 2025

 What is the biggest trade commodity of the EU?: EU’s main trade

 The European Union (EU) is a flourishing economic powerhouse, conducting trade with numerous countries around the world.
 Amongst the wide array of products exchanged, there is one particular commodity that consistently stands out as the EU's main trade commodity.
-According to the EU trade data, the biggest traded commodity and goods category in the EU are machinery and transport equipment.
-Following are the top traded goods of the EU in 2022-23:
+According to the EU trade data, the biggest traded commodity and goods category in the EU is machinery and transport equipment.
+The following are the top traded goods of the EU in 2025:

 EU Top 10 Exports